 But what if you missed the two-hour Play Store refund window?
 You still have 48 hours to hopefully get a quick refund.
 But you’ll have to submit a refund request by filling out a form online which can be found here.
 A decision is usually made within 15 minutes, but it can take up to two business days before you hear back from Google.

 In case you’ve missed the 48-hour window, don’t begin to pull out your hair just yet.
 There might still be hope.

 Contacting the app or game developers and requesting a refund doesn’t come with a a 100 percent guarantee of success.
 You could write to the developers expressing your discontent with the app or game and request that they refund your purchase.
 It is then entirely up to them whether they give you your money back.

 Either way, to get the developer’s contact details, head over to the app or game’s landing page on the Google Play Store, expand the description by tapping on “Read More,” and pray for the legitimacy of the contact details.
 Provided anyone checks the contact email, the second half of your struggle would be to convince the developers to return your money.

 How to get a refund for in-app purchases in apps and games

 For apps and games that are free to download and play, developers have to look for other avenues to monetize their products.
 In-app purchases are one such avenue for them, and when used well can help developers earn a lot of money.

 Getting a refund for an in-app purchase may be difficult, but it’s not impossible.
 There’s no two-hour magic refund button to sweep away your problems.
 Instead, you will have to once again submit a refund request by filling a form online which can be found here.
-A decision is usually made within 15 minutes, but it can take up to two business days before you hear back from Google.
+It could take Google up to four business days to decide whether you qualify for a refund, though.

 How to get a refund for Google Play movies, TV shows, and books